 Line-up Everything Before You Move

-Moving to such a busy part of London is going to be trickier than moving to most neighbourhoods.
+Whether you’re moving to Knightsbridge or another busy part of London it’s going to be trickier than moving to quieter neighbourhoods.
 With that in mind, it will be a good idea to line-up certain things before the big day.
 Consider planning the following:

 - Moving vehicles – if you are using a moving company make sure they have experience in Knightsbridge as you don’t want to get a hefty parking fine.
 If you are hiring a van yourself, make sure you are aware of the parking regulations on your street.